hakimjazuli/virst/README.md

 ## v0.^9.x
 - drop supports for `Animation`
 > - it's better to use more dedicated library like [animeJS](https://animejs.com/)
+## v0.^12.x
+- drop supports for `Component`
+> - we don't have support for scoped styling out of the box, it's possible using workarround using selector `Lifecycle` `onConnected` `attr` parameter as css selector inside `html` callback parameter with style tag, which we decided this workarround would be counter productive, therefore we drop it;

 <h2 id="exported-api-and-type-list">exported-api-and-type-list</h2>